 - Place the new artificial lens in your eye

-Right after surgery, you will need to rest in a recovery area outside the operating room for a little while.
+After your eye doctor places your new lens, you’ll need to rest in a recovery area outside the operating room for a little while.
 Before you go home, the medical team will check to make sure you don’t have any problems with your eye.

 What happens after cataract surgery?